 Perhaps the most high-profile crash so far involved a Tesla Model S. In 2016, Joshua Brown was killed when his car collided with an 18-wheeler in Florida.
 He was in the driver’s seat at the time of the accident, allegedly watching a Harry Potter movie on his mobile device.

 This is just one example, and nearly every major company that is currently researching driverless technology has had a major setback of some kind.
-For a deep dive into the technology and how these accidents are investigated, this article from Recode examines the first pedestrian fatality due to driverless vehicles, an accident involving an Uber semi-autonomous Volvo in Tempe, Arizona.
+The first pedestrian fatality due to driverless vehicles, an accident involving an Uber semi-autonomous Volvo in Tempe, Arizona.
 Elaine Herzberg was walking her bike across the highway at night.
 Apparently, the car’s automated detection system noticed her six seconds before the accident, but did not start braking until less than two seconds prior to impact.
 This was because the system was first unable to identify her.
 Once it did, it was too late.

 The investigation also revealed that many of the current automated systems rely on the driver to take over in the event of an emergency.
 As many experts have pointed out, this is an inherently flawed system “since it relies on two imperfect systems: Technology that is inherently limited in its capabilities, and humans.”
 Driver distraction is already a huge problem, and will only get worse when drivers expect their cars to alert them to any sign of danger.

 Who’s Liable for an Accident Involving a Self-Driving Car?

 A company shouldn’t be able to escape liability for a vehicle accident just because “a machine did it.”
 No matter how automated the technology, there are still humans behind its creation.
 If truckers are replaced by machines, that makes the trucking company even more responsible for safety.